matt-l-w/passivo/README.md

 ## Deploy

-In order to deploy the endpoint simply run
+In order to deploy the endpoint, ensure the following environment variables are set up:
+- SLACK_SIGNING_KEY

+Then simply run

 ```bash
 serverless deploy